GabrielAllba/CheetSheet-Project/README.md

 - [Launch](#launch)

 ## General Informations
 Codecademy, as part of the Full-stack Engineering Career Path training requires it's students to make a summary of web-development fundamentals after following the web development fundamentals section.
-The topic of the summary are including: <br><br>
+The topic of the summary are including: <br>
 - How The Web Works
 - What is Front-end
 - Common HTML Tags